suspect-devices/digithink/docs/rethinkeverything/norouter/wireguard-and-tinyproxy.md

     A[Host] -- Apt Via Proxy --> B(homer/virgil);
     ```

-By using a container (or two) with access to both the external lan and the admin lan we can set up wireguard and squid.
-Wireguard allows us to securely connect to the admin lan while squid allows the servers a mechanism to recieve software updates.
+By using a container with access to both the external lan and the admin lan we can set up wireguard and tinyproxy.
+Wireguard allows us to securely connect to the admin lan while tinyproxy allows the servers a mechanism to recieve software updates.
+This will become a staging/test setup for [the colo firewall](https://www.digithink.com/rethinkeverything/norouter/using-a-tank-for-crowd-control/).

 ## SETTING UP THE CONTAINER
+To be able to do its job the container needed to be privilaged and it also would not run on 22.04.
+Its ok 22.04 still has a few years of support left.
 ```sh
 root@aoc2024:~# lxc init ubuntu:22.04 homer -c security.privileged=true -p susdev23 -p infra
 root@aoc2024:~# lxc config edit homer